 These are the airports we often see with the best deals.
-No matter what you want to see in Italy, one of these airports will serve you well.
-And you shouldn’t have much problem reaching them with miles & points.
+No matter what you want to see in Italy, one of these airports will serve you well and you shouldn’t have much problem reaching them with miles and points.

 A stash of United Airlines miles is one of the best tools for booking free travel to Italy.
 There are many reasons for this.

-Most importantly, United Airlines is a member of Star Alliance, which has the most daily flight options between the US and Europe.
-More flights each day mean more award seats, and an easier time finding a flight that meets your personal needs.
+Most important, United Airlines is a member of Star Alliance, which has the most daily flight options between the US and Europe.
+More flights each day mean more award seats and an easier time finding a flight that meets your needs.

-United Airlines makes it easy to search for these flights on their own website, and even conveniently pieces together trips that contain flights on both United Airlines and one of United Airlines’ Star Alliance partners (for the longer international flight).
+United Airlines makes it easy to book United Airlines award flights on their own website and even conveniently pieces together trips that contain flights on both United Airlines and one of United Airlines’ Star Alliance partners (for the longer international flight).